clux/modul8/docs/api.md

         .add('shared', dir+'/app/shared/')
       .compile('./out.js');

-Your domains can alternatively be supplied as an object directly to `.domains({app:path, ..})`, but being an object, non guaranteed to be ordered, modul8 cannot guarantee that the first object is unambiguous, so it will assume its name is `app` if this domain exists.
-If not, you are in unspecified territory.
+Your domains can alternatively be supplied as an object directly to `.domains({app:path, ..})`.
+However, objects are not ordered, so modul8 cannot unambiguously determine what is the first element, so it will assume the main domain is `app` if this is passed in.
+If this is not passed in, it will take a guess..

-You can add any number of domains to be scanned, and files on these domains can be required specifically with `require('domain::name')`.
+You can add any number of domains to be scanned.
+Files on these domains can be required specifically with `require('domain::name')`.
-Both the domain and file extension can be omitted if there are no conflicts (if there are, the main domain will be scanned first).
+Both the domain and file extension can be omitted if there are no conflicts (current domain gets scanned first, .js scanned before .coffee).

-The following are equivalent from the file: `helper.js` on the `shared` domain.
+The following are equivalent from the file: `helpers.js` in the root of the `app` domain.

-    require('shared::validation.js') //extension not necessary
+    require('app::validation.js') //extension not necessary
-    require('./helpers.js') //relative require searches only this domain require('./helpers') //.js extension always gets searched before .coffee
+    require('./validation.js') //relative require searches only this domain require('./validation') //.js extension always gets searched before .coffee require('validation') // scans this domain first, but will try other domains if it fails here

-Additionally, `require('helpers')` will resolve to the same file if there are no `helpers.js` in the root of any other domains.
 More information on `require()` is available in [this section](require.html)

 ### API Chaining Note

 As indicated by the first example, the modul8 API is controlled by chaining methods together.
-For style and semanticity we apply extra indentation when we break into a subroutine like in the `.data()` call above, or, if only one method is chained on a subclass, we sometimes write it on the same line.
+For style and semanticity we apply extra indentation when we break into a subclass method like in the `.data()` call above, or, if only one method is chained on a subclass, we sometimes write it on the same line.

 We recommend sticking to this notation as subroutines from different methods often have identical names.